Phlebotomy Technician Program

 How do I register for the Phlebotomy Program?

 To register for the Phlebotomy class we require a $300 deposit to secure your spot.
 At the time of registration you will be required to fill out a registration packet as well as place your deposit.
-The remaining balance of $350 would be due on or before the first day of class.
+The remaining balance of $550 would be due on or before the day prior to lab starting.
 You can register by scheduling an appointment, paying your deposit over the phone, or on our website.